Hot in Chicago

 Yes, it is!
 I actually had an appearance by a Hot in the Kitchen character in that scene but had to cut it.
 There is another connection between the two series in FLIRTING WITH FIRE.
 The photographer at the “firefighters and kittens” calendar shoot is none other than Lili DeLuca, my artist-heroine in FEEL THE HEAT, Book 1 of the Hot in the Kitchen series.
 Only her first name is mentioned and Luke comments on her Jersey hair :)

 Madison Maitland, owner of M Squared, the PR firm tasked with managing Eli Cooper’s mayoral campaign, gets a pretty raw deal at the end of PLAYING WITH FIRE.
 I have an idea for who might be man enough to handle this career-focused, twice divorced professional woman, so Madison might indeed show up in a future series I’m planning when Hot in Chicago ends.

 Will we ever find out why Sam Cochrane hates Sean Dempsey?

 Yes!
 There’s history here for sure that goes beyond the fact Sam’s daughter Darcy is in love with Beck, one of the Dempseys.
-The reason behind the Cochrane-Dempsey feud is revealed in a freebie short story called After the Fire, an extended epilogue I wrote especially for Eli and Alexandra.
+The reason behind the Cochrane-Dempsey feud is revealed in a freebie short story, AFTER THE FIRE, an extended epilogue I wrote especially for Eli and Alexandra.

 What’s Wyatt Fox’s big secret?

-You'll find out in SPARKING THE FIRE, the final Hot in Chicago book!
+You'll find out in SPARKING THE FIRE, the final (or is it?)
+Hot in Chicago book!